 - Take Your Time

-The iOS 15 download will likely be large.
+The iOS 15.7 download will likely be fairly large.
 If you don’t have enough storage available on your iPhone, iOS will temporarily remove downloadable parts of applications installed on your phone.
 Sometimes this isn’t enough and you will then be forced to manually delete files.

-If you want to install iOS 15 when it drops, your iPhone will need a solid charge.
+If you want to install iOS 15.7 when it officially drops, your iPhone will need a solid charge.
 Make sure your phone has at least a 50% charge or you’re positioned near a charger.

 Finally, make sure you have your Apple ID and other logins handy.
 There’s always a chance the installation logs you out of apps and services so you’ll want to have those on hand so you can get right back to using them.

-You should get familiar with iOS 15 before downloading the operating system.
+You should get familiar with iOS 15.7 before downloading the software.

-If you’re lingering on an old version of iOS, you’ll want to get familiar with the most recent versions of iOS 14 because the changes from any updates you’ve skipped will be baked into your version of iOS 15.
+If your iPhone is currently lingering on an older version of iOS, you’ll want to get familiar with the most recent versions of iOS 15 because the changes from any updates you’ve skipped will be baked into your version of iOS 15.7.

-Installing the iOS 15 beta on your iPhone might be tempting, but most people should avoid the beta and wait for the official release.
-Especially now that we’re this close to the final release.
+Installing the iOS 15.7 beta on your iPhone might be tempting, but most people should avoid the beta and wait for the official release.

 It’s fun to try out new features before they’re released to the general public.
 That said, iOS beta software can bring lots of trouble your way.

-If you rely on your device to get through a day of school or work, you’ll want to stay put on whatever version of iOS you’re currently running.
+If you rely on your device to get through a day of school or work, you’ll want to stay put on whatever version of iOS you’re currently running on your device.

-Make sure you monitor feedback from beta testers as we push toward the official iOS 15 release.
+Make sure you monitor feedback from beta testers as we push toward the official iOS 15.7 release date.

-Monitoring feedback will alert you to potential iOS 15 problems and it will also reveal the potential benefits of Apple’s new operating system.
-More importantly, it might help you decide if you want to install iOS 15 right away or wait.
+Monitoring feedback will alert you to potential iOS 15.7 problems and it will also reveal the potential benefits of Apple’s new software.
+More importantly, it might help you decide if you want to install iOS 15.7 right away or wait.

 If you’ve owned an iPhone for awhile you already know this, but for those of you who are new to the iPhone and iOS, here’s your PSA.

-Apple almost always rolls its iOS software updates out in and around 10AM Pacific.
-That will likely be the case for the final version of iOS 15.
+Apple almost always pushes its iOS software updates out in and around 10AM Pacific.
+That will likely be the case for the final version of iOS 15.7.